ColoradoDemography/Server-and-Website-Documentation/doc/shiny-server-apps.md

 Then the app will be avaiable here: https://gis.dola.colorado.gov/apps/**FOLDER NAME** The app uses that url based on how the node-proxy container is set up.

+## Hints and tricks

+When adding a new app, all of its dependencies and libraries have to be included in the docker container.
+The main app script needs to use either the app.R or ui.R and server.R convention.